 A prosecution for OWI or operating a motor vehicle while intoxicated requires proof of a specific alcohol concentration in the defendant’s blood or corresponding concentrations in the breath or urine of the defendant.

-Absent evidence of such alcohol levels beyond the statutory limit, prosecution must be able to prove that defendant suffered from an ‘appreciable degree’ of impairment, which is a higher standard than being impaired ‘in any way’, in order to convict for OWI as well as DUI.
+Absent evidence of such alcohol levels beyond the statutory limit, the prosecution must be able to prove that the defendant suffered from an ‘appreciable degree’ of impairment, which is a higher standard than being impaired ‘in any way’, in order to convict for OWI as well as DUI.
 The appellate court ultimately reversed the conviction for OWI and remanded the case for further proceedings.

 Importance of Criminal Defense Attorney

 D.C.’s DUI and OWI laws and case law are highly complex matters.
 If you are charged with either DUI or OWI, an experienced criminal defense attorney can evaluate your case, represent you before law enforcement agencies or in court, and raise all DUI/OWI defenses appropriate in your case.

-In Washington, D.C., our Washington, D.C DUI lawyer at the law firm of Lotze & Mosley LLP have years of proven experience and have handled more than 100 criminal cases for clients.
+In Washington, D.C., our DUI lawyer at the law firm of Lotze & Mosley LLP has years of proven experience and has handled more than 100 criminal cases for clients.
 We aggressively investigate every case that we handle, weigh the evidence, raise all possible DUI/OWI defenses, negotiate for diversion eligibility or reduced charges, and pursue cases to trial with positive results.

 Our attorneys welcome your call today at (202) 393-0535 for an evaluation of your situation.